hoaphantn7604/react-native-element-dropdown/README.md

 [<img src="https://github.com/hoaphantn7604/file-upload/blob/master/document/dropdown/react-native-element-dropdown-demo.png">](https://github.com/hoaphantn7604/file-upload/blob/master/document/dropdown/react-native-element-dropdown-demo.png)

 # react-native-element-dropdown
-A React Native dropdown component easy to customize for both iOS and Android.
+React Native Element Dropdown is a library that provides a customizable dropdown component for React Native applications.
+This library simplifies the process of creating dropdown menus and provides a variety of options to customize the dropdown to match the design and functionality of your application.

 ## Features
 * Dropdown and Multiselect in one package